 Payment Platforms

-Digital payment platforms automatically assign transaction number to every completed/attempted payment.
+Digital payment platforms automatically assign a transaction number to every completed/attempted payment.
 These IDs are key to tracking transfers, resolving payment issues, and confirming the transfer’s status.
 Here’s how you can find TXN IDs on some of the most commonly used platforms.

 Stripe